 DESCRIPTION

-This two-day seminar will present the basic framework of Allama Muhammad Iqbal's thought, and his three interlinked concepts of khudi, bekhudi and khilafat.
-It will also incorporate Iqbal's poetry into the sessions, as well as the historical context of his time.
+This two-day seminar presents the basic framework of Allama Muhammad Iqbal's thought, and his three interlinked concepts of khudi, bekhudi and khilafat.
+It also incorporates Iqbal's poetry into the sessions, as well as the historical context of his time.

 SEMINAR OUTLINE